Krillh/Airzlinshire/Time.md

 The second is the same, and that will be the basis of the conversions.

+This is a table for the unit conversions.

 | Unit   | Last Unit (Az) | Last Unit (Earth)        | Earth Unit               |
 | ------ | -------------- | ------------------------ | ------------------------ |